rayererer/nix-config/README.md

 ## TODO:

+ - [ ] Maybe fix helper for lists with defaults
+ - [ ] Fix so that if one runner installed it automatically becomes default.
  - [x] Add wayland integration for desktops and add the two env vars referenced in the hyprland wiki there.
  - [ ] Look into impermeance and nuke on reboot.